 Join as Grad Student

-Dr. Veilleux will be reviewing applications for a new graduate student to begin Fall 2024.
+Dr. Veilleux will be reviewing applications for 1-2 new graduate students to begin Fall 2025.

 The University of Arkansas Clinical Training Program operates from a mentorship model, within an overall scientist-practitioner model of clinical training (Information about the clinical training aspect of the program can be found in the description of the Clinical Program ).
 Dr. Veilleux looks for these things in a prospective graduate student applicant:

 1. Interest in the topics under study in the Treating Emotion and Motivational Processes Transdiagnostically (TEMPT) laboratory.
-Right now she is particularly interested in students who wish to focus on emotional processes (including emotion regulation and/or the role of emotion in self-regulation) that are relevant to clinically significant dysfunction.
+Right now she is particularly interested in students who wish to focus on emotional processes (including distress tolerance, emotion beliefs, emotion regulation and/or the role of emotion in self-regulation) that are relevant to clinically significant dysfunction.

-2. Interest in a wide variety of methods–we use ecological momentary assessment (EMA), laboratory experimental designs, individual difference studies, and mixed methods (qualitative/quantitative) in this lab.
+2. Interest in a wide variety of methods–we use ecological momentary assessment (EMA), laboratory experimental designs, individual difference survey-based studies, and mixed methods (qualitative/quantitative) in this lab.
+We also do a fair amount of measure/task development.

-3. Prior research experience (experience with emotion or self-regulation, substance use, eating or self-harm research is appreciated but not required).
+3. Prior research experience (experience with emotion or self-regulation is appreciated but not required).

-4. Curiosity about dynamic social-cognitive processes and interest to learn basic laboratory research.
+4. Curiosity about dynamic social-cognitive processes and interest to learn basic laboratory research as well as EMA.

 5. Critical thinking skills and the ability to generate independent research ideas.